ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 ### Testing stored password

-To test that the stored password is correct and being properly handled by Clef, first start Clef:
+To test that the stored password is correct and being properly handled by Clef, first start `clef`:

 ```sh
 $ clef --keystore ./ddir/keystore --configdir ./clef --chainid 15 --suppress-bootwarn